thoughtbomber/Programming-excercises/README.md

 # Programming-excercises
-To record excercises done and improvement as time goes by.
+To record excercises done as time goes by.